s24Patel/Software-Engineering-Principles_Assignment-3/assignment3.md

 ## Requirement 1: Organizing Training Data
 **As a developer, I want to organize training questions separately from answers so that I can manage training data efficiently.**

+### Assumptions & Validation
+- **Assumption:** Developers need structured and categorized training data for better usability.
+- **Validation:** Conduct developer interviews and usability tests to confirm the need for categorization.

+### Preliminary Tasks
+- Implement a structured storage system for questions and answers.
+- Develop a search and filter functionality to enable easy data retrieval.
+- Create a user-friendly interface for managing categorized training data.

+### Actionable Tasks
+- Design database schema for structured question-answer storage.
+- Develop tagging and categorization features in the UI.
+- Implement an API endpoint for categorized data retrieval.
+- Conduct usability testing and refine the interface.

+### Outcome
+- Developers can efficiently manage and retrieve categorized training data, improving workflow and reducing errors.

+---

 ## Requirement 2: Ensuring Balanced Training Data
 **As a developer, I want to ensure that the training data is balanced so that I can create fair and accurate AI models.**